Home Compare ITW vs SNA

 Illinois Tool Works vs Snap-on: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Illinois Tool Works carrying a narrow edge on profitability.
-Snap-on still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The structural profiles are close, with Illinois Tool Works carrying a narrow edge on growth.
+Snap-on still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity